Fund the challenge to transform global learning

 We welcome innovators from around the world to compete, and encourage competitors in a low- to middle-income country in Sub-Saharan Africa or South Asia especially.

-We want teams spanning education, technology, cognitive science, AI, behavioral science, and community-based learning—ranging from startups and nonprofits to research institutions and social enterprises, with deep local trust.
+We are seeking multidisciplinary teams spanning education, technology, cognitive science, AI, behavioral science, and community-based learning—ranging from startups and nonprofits to research institutions and social enterprises, with deep local trust.

 - Hybrid NGO–tech organizations with proven field operations